CDL-Quantum/Hackathon2022/Business_Application.md

 - Compilation (Processor design / gate implementation):
 The implementation of the quantum program and simulations are done using Qiskit.

+The impact of external adverse developments on future revenues in any business can be addressed within a risk model.

 In this work (to-be rephrased): we show that the oracles we consider lower the success probability by a constant factor compared to standard oracles.